ichlubna/vkCompViz/examples/simpleBlending/README.md

 # Simple Blending
 This program can load two input images and blend them together with a given factor.
 The result is shown in a window and also stored in a file.
+Mouse wheel can be used to zoom the image.

 ## Example usage
 [Build](../../README.md) the examples.
 Then run in the `buikd` directory: